-The Minister of Infrastructure and Communities has confirmed the deconstruction of the existing Champlain Bridge following the commissioning of the new Champlain Bridge, which is scheduled for June 2019.
+The Minister of Infrastructure and Communities has confirmed the deconstruction of the existing Champlain Bridge following the commissioning of the new Champlain Bridge, which is scheduled for December 2018.
 By letter dated May 3, 2018, the Minister confirmed that the Corporation was mandated to undertake the deconstruction of the existing Champlain Bridge, in accordance with the sustainable development principles upheld by the Corporation.
 The Corporation will develop a deconstruction strategy that will involve a precise scheduling of the methods used for deconstruction as well as ongoing transportation and material recovery planning to minimize the environmental effects and the impacts on surrounding residents.
-Since the deconstruction method has not yet been determined, the financial implications of the deconstruction project cannot be estimated.
+Since the deconstruction project cannot be estimated.